apache/iotdb/docs/UserGuide/Process-Data/UDF-User-Defined-Function.md

 #### UDFParameters

 `UDFParameters` is used to parse UDF parameters in SQL statements (the part in parentheses after the UDF function name in SQL).
 The input parameters have two parts.
-The first part is the paths (measurements) and their data types of the time series that the UDF needs to process, and the second part is the key-value pair attributes for customization.
+The first part is data types of the time series that the UDF needs to process, and the second part is the key-value pair attributes for customization.
 Only the second part can be empty.

 Example：